 In our ever-developing world, the news is often packed with stories of organisations suffering data breaches and their subsequent struggles with the loss of consumer data, confidence and fines.
 The General Data Protection Regulation (GDPR) has only strengthened this fallout, thanks to the Information Commissioner’s Office’s (ICO) power to leverage hefty fines on non-compliant organisations.

 Aside from the consequences faced by organisations not complying with ISO security standards in an economic sense, ISO 27001 certification sends a strong message to consumers that they’re taking their security concerns and rights seriously.
-In other words you can be seen as a trusted organisation in the consumers eyes due to the certification the organisation has undergone.
+In other words, you can be seen as a trusted organisation in consumers’ eyes due to the certification your organisation has undergone.
 You are minimising risk.
 The information security management systems that compliant organisations create, enable them to be proactive in the face of information security risks.
 Organisations can anticipate and prevent security breaches before they occur, giving potential and existing consumers peace of mind.

 History of ISO 27001